Healthdirect Free Australian health advice you can count on.

 Key facts

-• Having a dental check-up every 6 to 12 months can help you prevent problems before they become painful, costly or difficult to treat.
+• Dental check-ups every 6 to 12 months can help prevent problems before they become painful, costly or difficult to treat.

-• If you’re feeling nervous about your dental check-up, let your dental practitioner or their staff know so they can take extra care to minimise any pain or discomfort.
+• If you're nervous about your dental check-up, tell your dental practitioner or their staff.

 What is a dental check-up?